How to negotiate price (getting to positive-sum pricing)

 Pricing negotiations are more likely to be successful when both parties are transparent and share information.
 (This is difficult for many of us to accept and we will explore transparency in pricing more over the course of 2021.)

-Convert zero-sum games to positive sum games if you can, this requires meaningful differentiation from alternative solutions
+Convert zero-sum games to positive-sum games if you can, this requires meaningful differentiation from alternative solutions

 Zero-sum games, where if one party wins the other party loses, can easily degrade into negative-sum games.
 This happens when pricing becomes purely transactional and where conventional supply-and-demand logic determines prices.

-The best way to avoid this is to provide and to seek meaningful differentiation.
+The best way to avoid this is to provide and seek meaningful differentiation.
 Meaningful differentiation exists when you can provide value that your customer cares about that is not available from the alternatives.
 The below image is cast in terms of economic value drivers and uses the Economic Value Estimation (trademark by Deloitte) approach.
 A full treatment would include emotional and community value drivers.

 Support positive-sum games through negotiations on the value exchanged between each party, and the wider community, over time